Gnosticism

 Early Church Fathers denounced Gnostic ideas as heresy, although early Gnostic teachers such as Valentinus saw themselves as Christians.
 Efforts to destroy Gnostic texts were largely successful, resulting in the survival of very little writing by Gnostic thinkers and theologians.
 After declining in the western Mediterranean, Gnosticism persisted in the Near East until at least the sixth century, remaining influential as far as China until the late ninth century.
 Gnostic ideas resurfaced periodically in medieval Europe with groups like the Paulicians, Bogomils, and Cathars.
 Islamic and medieval Kabbalistic thought also reflect some Gnostic ideas, while modern revivals and discoveries of Gnostic texts have influenced numerous thinkers and churches up to the present day.
 Gnosticism survives through Mandaeism, an ancient Middle Eastern religion sometimes described as a Gnostic sect or tradition.
+The second contemporary religion that may be regarded as a continuation of ancient Gnosticism, particularly Sethianism and Ophitism, is Yezidism, originally practised in northern Mesopotamia, between Mosul, Mount Sinjar and Mardin.

-For centuries, most scholarly knowledge about Gnosticism was limited to the biased and often incomplete anti-heretical writings of early Christian figures such as Irenaeus of Lyons and Hippolytus of Rome.
-There was a renewed interest in Gnosticism after the 1945 discovery of Egypt's Nag Hammadi library, a collection of rare early Christian and Gnostic texts.
-Surviving Gnostics writing such as the Gospel of Thomas and the Apocryphon of John reveal a very diverse and complex early Christian landscape; some scholars believe Gnosticism may contain historical information about Jesus from the Gnostic viewpoint, although the majority conclude that apocryphal sources, Gnostic or not, are later than the canonical sources or may have depended on or used the Synoptic Gospels.
+For centuries, most scholarly knowledge about Gnosticism was limited to the biased, anti-heretical, and often incomplete writings of early Christian figures such as Irenaeus of Lyons and Hippolytus of Rome.
+There has been a renewed interest in Gnosticism since the 1945 discovery in Egypt of the Nag Hammadi library, a collection of rare early Christian and Gnostic texts.
+Surviving Gnostic writings, such as the Gospel of Thomas and the Apocryphon of John, reveal a very diverse and complex early Christian landscape.
+Some scholars believe Gnosticism may contain historical information about Jesus from the Gnostic viewpoint, although the majority conclude that apocryphal sources, Gnostic or not, are later than the canonical sources or may have depended on or used the Synoptic Gospels.
 Elaine Pagels has noted the influence of sources from Hellenistic Judaism, Zoroastrianism, and Middle Platonism on the Nag Hammadi texts.

 Since the 1990s, scholars have debated whether "Gnosticism" is a form of early Christianity; an artificial category created by early orthodox Christians to label heresies; or a distinct religious tradition in its own right.
-Academic studies of Gnosticism have evolved from viewing it as a Christian heresy or Greek-influenced aberration to recognizing it as a diverse set of movements with complex Jewish, Persian, and philosophical roots; consequently, modern scholars question the usefulness of "Gnosticism" as a unified category and favor more precise classifications based on texts, traditions, and socio-religious contexts.
+Academic studies of Gnosticism have evolved from viewing it as a Christian heresy or Greek-influenced aberration to recognizing it as a diverse set of movements with complex Jewish, Persian, and philosophical roots.
+Consequently, modern scholars question the usefulness of "Gnosticism" as a unified category and favor more precise classifications based on texts, traditions, and socio-religious contexts.